sosokruashvili/wp-sticker-notes/readme.txt

 = 2.0 =
-Added URL Parser in note content, replace plain urls to link Possibility to tag users in note with ì@î and target note to specified users Email notification for users who was tagged on a note
+Added URL Parser in note content, replace plain urls to link Possibility to tag users in note with ‚Äú@‚Äù and target note to specified users Email notification for users who was tagged on a note

 = 1.5.2 =